- Explore the natural paradise that is Inthanon National Park

-Day 2: Inthanon National Park: Start trek from Khun Wang
+Day 2: Inthanon National Park from Khun Wang

-Following breakfast, set off on a leisurely 4-hour drive to the stunning Inthanon National Park.
+Following breakfast, set off on a leisurely four-hour drive to the stunning Inthanon National Park.
 Here lies the highest peak in all of Thailand, Doi Inthanon, as well as countless waterfalls and ethnic villages.
-Hike down to a rushing waterfall where you can enjoy a peaceful packed lunch.
-Afterwards, continue trekking 2.5 hours to your remote homestay within the park.
+Hike down to a rushing waterfall where you can enjoy a peaceful, packed lunch.
+Afterward, continue trekking for 2.5 hours to your remote homestay within the park.